sporkupine/GetFriended/README.md

 - Set up routes, get the navbar working
 - auth component with a signup/sign in form linked to Firebase authentication
 - Suggested Friends feature (homepage, probably?)
-  - use randomly generated fake users from [https://randomuser.me/](this API)
+  - use randomly generated fake users from [this API](https://randomuser.me/)
 - start on a profile page component
 ---
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.